accountrev/BetterSaveinstance/README.md

 - SaveBytecode: `boolean`
   -  Includes bytecode in the output.
 Useful if you wish to be able to decompile it yourself later.
   -  Default: false
+- SaveCompilationErrors: `boolean`
+  - If a script fails to compile, this option saves the compilation error in the script instead of trying to pass it to the decompiler, which will always result in a fail.
+  - Also applies when decompilation is disabled
+  - Default: true
 - SaveBytecodeIfDecompilerFails: `boolean`
   - Includes bytecode in the output ONLY in these cases: if the decompiler fails (works on most decompilers), if noscripts is enabled, or if the decompiler isn't found.
 Useful if you wish to be able to decompile it yourself later.
   - Option Savebytecode takes priority over this.